Why are Citations Important in a Research Paper?

 In Harvard style, when you're mentioning a source with multiple authors in your text, how you cite depends on the number of authors.

-Here are examples for how to cite a research paper with multiple authors:
+Here are examples of how to cite a research paper with multiple authors:

 4. Quoting Directly: